rpdelaney/l4d2-tourney-rules/rules.md

 ## Section 2: Tournament format

-This is an International tournament consisting of two sections.
+This is an International tournament consisting of two sections:

+- a Swiss system tournament
+- a knockout playoffs

+Once the first section is completed, \[TBD\] teams will move on to the playoffs.
+The playoffs section will be a double-elimination knockout tournament.

 ### 2.1 International format